Cusco on the cheap: Tambomachay to Cusco Walk

-In May 2016, my best friend Tay and I set out for a trip that would take us through Bolivia and Peru.
-The Tambomachay to Cusco tramp was our first day trip we did while staying in Cusco.
+In May 2016, my best friend Tay and I set out our first time to South America for a trip that would take us through Bolivia and Peru.
+The Tambomachay to Cusco walk was the first day trip we did while staying in Cusco.

 The Boleto Touristico will set you back S/130 (~$40USD).
 Yeah, I know it’s spendy, but this gets you into 16 sites and is good for 10 days… Your only other option is to pick up a partial ticket, each one of these will cost you S/70.
 So if you plan to see more than one group of these sites it makes sense to just purchase the full ticket.

-1. Sacsayhuaman, Q’enqo, Tambomachay and Pukapukara.
+- Sacsayhuaman, Q’enqo, Tambomachay, and Pukapukara.
 Valid for 1 day.

-You may purchase your Boleto Touristico at COSITUC office on 103 Avenida del Sol in the centre of Cusco, or at any of the sites listed on the ticket.
+You may purchase your Boleto Touristico at COSITUC office on 103 Avenida del Sol in the center of Cusco, or at any of the sites listed on the ticket.

 Tambomachay is the furthest site from Cusco- it sits 8 kilometers (~5 miles) from Plaza de Armes in Cusco, mostly uphill.

-Take ‘Servico Rapido‘ Bus from city center to university- Cost: S/.70.
+Take ‘Servicio Rapido‘ Bus from the city center to university- Cost: S/.70.

 From the University: Take ‘Señor Del Huerta‘ Collectivo from the university to Tambomachay- Cost: S/2.

 Grand Total?
 Less than $1 USD